JLO64/check_server_status/README.md

     */1 * * * * docker ps -a --format "{{.Names}}" --filter status=running > /home/user/.docker_running.txt

-You can change the path to wherever you want, but make sure you change the txt file path in the script (variable *docker_active_txt*) to match the path used in the crontab file.
+You can change the path/filename to wherever you want, but make sure you use the --docker-path flag to match the path/filename used in the crontab file.

-If you have improperly set up your crontab command, the following message will be shown.

-	Unable to locate docker_running.txt file.
-Please check if your sudo crontab is properly configured."

 If you are not running Docker as root, you will need to use the __non-root__ user's crontab file.

 ## Usage

-All you need to is to run the script without any arguments:
+All you need to is to run the script with the arguments you want to check.
+For instance, to check the status of Docker and server uptime, run the following command:

+    $ ./server_status.py -d -u

+You can run it using python:

+    $ python server_status.py -d -u

+## Output Examples

+### Without any arguments / "-h" or "--help"

 	$ ./server_status.py

-Otherwise, you can run it using python:

-    $ python server_status.py
+	Usage: server_status.py [OPTIONS...]

-## Options
+	Options:
 		-a, --all              Check all status
 		-d, --docker           Check docker status
-	-v, --virtual-machines Check virtual machines status
-	-p, --packages         Check number of upgradable packages -u, --uptime           Check server uptime
+		--docker-path=PATH     Specify the path to the docker_running file -p, --packages         Check number of upgradable packages -u, --uptime           Check server uptime
+		-v, --virsh			   Check virtual machines status
 		-h, --help             Show this help message and exit --version              Show program's version number and exit

-## Output Examples

-### Without any arguments / with "-a" / "--all" argument
+### With "-a" or "--all" argument
-Command

-    $ ./server_status.py
-    or
 	$ ./server_status.py --all

-Output

 	Your server has been up 6 hours, 47 minutes
 	There are currently 3 upgradable packages.
 	Currently there are 2 running docker containers: (rutorrent jellyfin) There are no running virtual machines.

-### With "-d" / "--docker" argument
+### With "-d" or "--docker" argument
-Command

-	$ ./server_status.py -d
-	or
 	$ ./server_status.py --docker
-Output

-	Currently there are 2 running docker containers: (rutorrent jellyfin)
+	Currently there are 2 running docker containers: (rutorrent jellyfin) You can specify the path to the .docker_running.txt file with the "--docker-path" argument.

+	$ ./server_status.py --docker --docker-path=/home/user/.docker_running.txt
-### With "-v" / "--virtual-machines" argument
+### With "-v" or "--virtual-machines" argument
-Command

-	$ ./server_status.py -v
-	or
 	$ ./server_status.py --virtual-machines
-Output

 	There are no running virtual machines.

-### With "-p" / "--packages" argument
+### With "-p" or "--packages" argument
-Command

-	$ ./server_status.py -p
-	or
 	$ ./server_status.py --packages
-Output

 	There are currently 3 upgradable packages.

 ### With "-u" / "--uptime" argument
-Command

-	$ ./server_status.py -u
-	or
 	$ ./server_status.py --uptime
-Output

 	Your server has been up 6 hours, 47 minutes